 There is a long laundry list of diseases associated with ticks.
 You've probably heard of many of them, but some you may not even know exist.
 Some of the diseases spread by diseases include Lyme disease, Rocky Mountain spotted fever, Powassan virus, Colorado tick fever, babesiosis, ehrlichiosis, and tularemia, which can cause tick paralysis.
 The risk of each of these diseases depends on which tick you or your pet has been exposed to.
 Blacklegged ticks, commonly known as deer ticks, are the primary threat for Lyme disease.
 American dog ticks are the most likely ticks to spread Rocky Mountain spotted fever and tularemia.
 Lone star ticks also spread Rocky Mountain spotted fever and tularemia but they are also a common vector for ehrlichiosis.
 Groundhog ticks, which prefer to feed on groundhogs and other small mammals, are a high-risk vector for Powassan disease.

-Our pets can also contract tick-borne diseases, but the impact each of these diseases have depends on the animal.
+Our pets can also contract tick-borne diseases, but the impact each of these diseases has depends on the animal.
 Between dogs and cats, our dogs are the most susceptible to tick-borne diseases.
 But that doesn't mean our cats are safe.
 Cats can contract serious diseases like Haemobartonellosis and cytauxzoonosis from ticks.
 While rare, these diseases can be deadly.

 What To Do About Ticks

+Protect pets.
 Make sure your pets have flea/tick collars and have been treated with veterinarian-prescribed products for eliminating ticks.

 Perform routine tick checks on both yourself and your pets.
 Ticks will often attach to our pets in between their toes or in and around their ears.
 On humans, they typically attempt to climb up into the hair and attach to the scalp, but may settle for another spot along the way.
 If you find a tick while performing these checks, use a tick-removal tool or tweezers to pinch the tick near the head as close to the skin as possible and pull straight up to remove it.
 Avoid squeezing its abdomen to reduce the risk of disease transmission.